 Anyone who might feel vulnerable in a power cut can dial 0800 169 9970 to sign up to our Priority Services Register to receive extra support.

-Throughout the Covid-19 restrictions this winter, our number one priority will always be to protect the safety of our employees and the public.
+Throughout the Covid-19 pandemic, our number one priority will always be to protect the safety of our employees and the public.

 We have invested in our electricity cables and substations to make power cuts so rare that our networks across London, the East and South East are 99.9% reliable.
 Power cuts can still sometimes happen for a variety of reasons beyond our control, but when they occur, we will fix them as normal.

-As key workers, our engineers will carry on working, with all of the necessary Personal Protective Equipment (PPE) and will maintain social distancing.
-We are working with other network operators and trade associations to ensure we share best practice.
-We have engaged with our supply chain to make sure we can continue to access the equipment and supplies we need.
+As key workers, our engineers will carry on working, with all of the necessary Personal Protective Equipment (PPE).
+We continue working with other network operators and trade associations to ensure we share best practice.

 If customers are symptomatic, self-isolating or awaiting tests we will not enter their property unless it is a safety emergency.